playgameservices/play-games-plugin-for-unity/samples/README.md

 **Cubic Pilot** is a complete game that demonstrates how to use the plugin to implement sign in, achievements, leaderboards and cloud save.

+**Tic Tac Toe** is a complete game that demonstrates how to use the plugin to implement turn-based multiplayer.

+**Quiz Racer** is a complete game that demonstrates how to use the plugin to implement real-time multiplayer.

 Note: this text assumes you have already read and are familiar with the contents of the [Getting Started Guide](https://github.com/playgameservices/play-games-plugin-for-unity/blob/master/README.md)